 I used extra wide egg noodles in this recipe and think they are the perfect pasta choice for this casserole, but if you don't like them or can't have them, here are some suggestions.

-If you are gluten free, you can use a gluten free variety of egg noodle.
+If you are gluten free, you can use a (affiliate link)gluten free variety of egg noodle.
 I did some looking around and they are a little pricey, at least on Amazon.
 Or you can use another type of pasta that is gluten free instead.

 You may need to adjust your PC time according the variety of pasta you choose.
 I have not cooked with gluten free pasta, but from what I've heard, it cooks faster.